godatadriven/godatadriven-blog/content/kendalltau.md

 ### Definition

-The Kendall tau is defined as
+The most basic definition of the Kendall tau is:

 $$\tau \equiv \frac{n_c - n_d}{n(n-1)/2},$$